Croat–Bosniak War: Aftermath

 In February 1997, during the Kurban Bajram holiday, an incident occurred in Mostar between Croat policemen and a group of several hundred Bosniaks that were marching to Liska Street cemetery.
 During the march, a brawl and shooting took place in which one Bosniak was killed and 24 were injured.
 The chief of Mostar police was indicted at the County Court of Mostar on charges of a deliberate attack.
 The defence argued that the crowd threw stones at the police first and that several policemen suffered stab wounds, while the procession was not announced in advance.
 The trial is still in progress.

 In August 1997, Bosniak returnees to Jajce were attacked by mobs, involving HVO militia, upon the instigation of local political leaders, including Dario Kordić, former Vice-President of Herzeg-Bosnia.
 About 500 returning Bosniaks fled, house fires were started, and one returnee was killed.
 HDZ hardliners holding offices in Drvar and Stolac that hampered the return of refugees were removed from their positions by the High Representative for Bosnia and Herzegovina in 1998.

 The Dayton peace accords required the departure of all foreign fighters from Bosnia and Herzegovina.
 In 1995, Izetbegović invited the jihadists to leave the country, leading to his denouncement from other Islamists.
 French and British military intelligence estimated that as many as 2,000 mujahideen remained in Bosnia in late 1995, while some diplomats said there were twice as many of them left.
 On 16 December, a clash between the mujahideen and Croat police occurred at a roadblock near Žepče.
 Five mujahideen were killed in a shootout and two Croat policemen were injured.
 In 1996, the US put pressure on the Bosniak leadership to close its remaining ties with Islamist groups and remove Hasan Čengić, who was involved in Iranian arms shipments to the country, from his position of Deputy Minister of Defence.
 In 2007, Bosnia's government revoked the citizenships of hundreds of former mujahideen.

 The Dayton Agreement did not give the Croats a territorial unit that they could govern autonomously and within the Federation of BiH they were often outvoted.
 In their view, the institutional structure created with the Dayton had marginalized them.
 They have called for the creation of a third entity that would have a Croat majority, which the then High Representative Carlos Westendorp called "unacceptable" in 1999.

-In 2000, British Channel 4 television broadcast a report about the tape recordings of Franjo Tuđman in which he allegedly spoke about the partition of Bosnia and Herzegovina with the Serbs after the Dayton Agreement.
+In 2000, British Channel 4 television broadcast a report about the tape recordings of Tuđman in which he allegedly spoke about the partition of Bosnia and Herzegovina with the Serbs after the Dayton Agreement.
 They claimed that the then Croatian President Stjepan Mesić gave them access to 17,000 transcripts.
 Mesić and his Office denied giving any transcripts to British journalists and called the report a "sensationalistic story that has nothing to do with the truth".